START A NEW TRADITION THIS YEAR BEGINNING WITH YOUR PORTFOLIO.

 Try to avoid the urge to sell something merely because it is down.
 Instead, compare your holdings to a range of metrics, like expense ratio or long-term performance, vs. an index or peer comparison.
 Beware of labels; is the fund really investing in what you think it is?

-5) COORDINATE YOUR TAX-FAVORED ACCOUNTS, SUCH AS IRA AND 401(K)S INTO YOUR OVERALL ALLOCATION.
+5) COORDINATE YOUR TAX-FAVORED ACCOUNTS, SUCH AS IRAs AND 401(K)S INTO YOUR OVERALL ALLOCATION.

 It is important to populate those accounts with tax-inefficient holdings.
 This concept of ‘tax asset allocation’ will help maximize the benefits of tax-deferral and help prevent converting capital gains into ordinary income.